larsvilhuber/aej-applied-replications-public/README.md

 - run `start_rstudio.sh` and connect to [https://localhost:8787](https://localhost:8787)
 - in the "Terminal" of the RStudio app, run `bash ./run.sh`

+or equivalently,

+- in the terminal of a computer with Docker installed, run `bash ./run_docker.sh ./run.sh`

 Alternative ways to run this (these were not tested):

 - optionally, before running project code, run `Rscript -e "renv::init()"` (on Windows, `Rscript.exe -e "renv::init()"` ) to isolate the project libraries from your system (assumes `renv` is installed, see [renv](https://rstudio.github.io/renv/articles/renv.html)).